-Channel - This field determines which operating frequency will be used.
+- > Mode - Select the desired mode. - 11bg mixed - Select if you are using both 802.11b and 802.11g wireless clients. - 11bgn mixed - Select if you are using a mix of 802.11b, 11g, and 11n wireless clients.
+It is strongly recommended that you set the Mode to 802.11bgn mixed, and all of 802.11b, 802.11g, and 802.11n wireless stations can connect to the router. - Channel Width Select the channel width from the drop-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
 The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.

-- TL-WDR3600 - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - ▶ Enable WDS Bridging - Check this box to enable WDS.
-With this function, the Router can bridge two or more Wlans.
-If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-15.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the router.
+If you select the Enable SSID Broadcast checkbox, the Wireless router will broadcast its name (SSID) on the air. - Enable WDS Bridging Check this box to enable WDS.
+With this function, the router can bridge two or more WLANs.
+If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-16.
 Make sure the following settings are correct.